npm/npm/doc/misc/npm-scope.md

 Scopes are a way of grouping related packages together, and also affect a few things about the way npm treats the package.

+Each npm user/organization has their own scope, and only you can add packages in your scope.
+This means you don't have to worry about someone taking your package name ahead of you.
+Thus it is also a good way to signal official packages for organizations.

 Scoped packages can be published and installed as of `npm@2` and are supported by the primary npm registry.
 Unscoped packages can depend on scoped packages and vice versa.
 The npm client is backwards-compatible with unscoped registries,